-The District's investments as reported on the financial statements include a long-term, non-negotiable certificate of deposit held by a local financial institution.
-The certificate of deposit is stated at cost, including accrued interest, which approximates market value.
+The District's investments as reported on the financial statements include multiple long-term, non-negotiable certificates of deposit held by PLGIT and PSDLAF.
+The certificates of deposit are stated at cost, including accrued interest, which approximates market value.

 Cash